FlawlessNa/Legends/README.md

 - [ ] GM Logo detection? (probably not realistic but could try)
     - Would need several screenshots, and threshold confirmed several times in a row.
 - [ ] Inventory (mesos) parsing to ensure loot is still dropping from mobs

-- [ ] Nice-to-have, for Ulu only - look into building an "unknown" object detection method, using UNKAD methodology or anomaly detection
+### Pathing
+- [ ] refactoring of movement_mechanics to be cleaner
+- [ ] Finetune pathfinding weights/costs by looking at computed paths between source-target and adjust until it is optimal in most cases
+- [ ] Connect map pathfinding Grid objects directly (see pathfinding docs/ documentation)
+- [ ] Look into game files to reverse engineer movements for better precision
+  - Can definitely use VRTop, VRLeft, VRBottom, VBRRight to convert minimap coordinates into actual map coordinates
+- [ ] (least priority) Rotation decision maker cancels itself when stray too far from path

 ### Character detection
   - [ ] Standardize code and transfer detection framework into botting library

 ## Nice to have
+  - [ ] for Ulu only - look into building an "unknown" object detection method, using UNKAD methodology or anomaly detection
   - [ ] Chat - Try additional pre-processing: Thresholding (improved?), Denoising (application of Gaussian and/or Median Blur), Contrast Enhancement (Make text more distinguishable from background)
   - [ ] Chat - Pre-trained model for semantic segmentation?
 Could help distinguish text from the rest.
   - [ ] Chat - Other OCR libraries?
 OCRopus & EasyOCR in particular.